 To load a microscopy file, Cell-ACDC uses the java library Bio-Formats and the Python library python-bioformats.
 The python-bioformats library was developed for CellProfiler and it is embedded into Cell-ACDC.
 It essentially allows you to run the java code from Bio-Formats from Python.
 Have a look here for a list of supported file formats.

-To load a microscopy file into the Cell-ACDC pipeline we first have to convert it into a specific data structure.
+To load a microscopy file into the Cell-ACDC pipeline, we first have to convert it into a specific data structure.
 We included a module that allows you to automatically create the required data structure.
 However, if it fails, you can create it manually with ImageJ/Fiji.
 Read the section of this manual called “Manually create data structure from microscopy file(s)”.

 From the main launcher (could be behind Welcome Guide window) click on the “Create data structure from microscopy file(s)…” button and follow the instructions of the Wizard.